Debbie Abrahams MP (Oldham East and Saddleworth)

 Scott Mann MP (North Cornwall)

 Scott is a Conservative Party politician in the UK.
 He is the Member of Parliament for North Cornwall, on the Atlantic coast, and is championing the sea bass.
 The constituency contains popular holiday resorts, and tourism, fishing and farming are the main industries.
-Scott has spoken up for recreational sea anglers in Parliament.View Species
+In Parliament, Scott is currently an Assistant Whip, and he has previously sat on the Environmental Audit Committee and spoken up for recreational sea anglers.View Species

 Rachael Maskell MP (York Central)

 Rachael is a Labour Party politician in the UK.
 She is the Member of Parliament for the urban constituency of York Central and is championing the tansy beetle.
 The constituency takes in most of the heart of the historic northern city.
-Rachael was formerly Shadow Secretary of State for the Environment, Food and Rural Affairs and is now shadow Minister for the third sector.
+In Parliament, Rachael was formerly Labour’s Shadow Secretary of State for the Environment, Food and Rural Affairs and she currently sits on the Ecclesiastical Committee.

 “I am delighted to have the opportunity to join the Species Champions initiative and adopt the Tansy beetle.
 This beautiful beetle has been described as the Jewel of York, and is a special species for many in our local community.”View Species